AungKyawPhyo1142/AungKyawPhyo1142/README.md

 I do web development and currently learning Vue.
 I enjoy learning new technologies and programming languages like Java.
 I am 21 years old, and currently living in Mandalay, Myanmar.

 ## Skills & Experience
-I've 3 years of experience in C++ & JAVA SE and as a programming instructor for 4 years.
+I've 3 years of experience in C++ & JAVA SE and as a programming instructor.
 Currently I'm learning Vue because I've learned php & laravel.
 You can also check out my Pizza Order System written in Laravel.

 - 🔭 I’m currently working on **Media Projec & Movie Website**